Manila and Bangkok are both gateways to tropical paradise, and exciting cities in their own right.

 I mentioned earlier that both cities have really nice districts.

-Not just normal-upscale, but fancy hotels, Lamborghini dealers, luxury boutiques, the whole nine yards.
+Not just business-traveler-upscale; we’re talking Lamborghini dealers, luxury boutiques, and the whole nine yards.

 There are also low-key, hip, artsy spots in both.
 Think microbreweries, independent galleries, and artisanal everything.

-While I can't speak to Ferraris and Ferragamo, the high-end hotels are a bit less in Bangkok.
+While I can’t speak to Ferrari and Ferragamo prices, the high-end hotels are a bit less in Bangkok.
 In fact, as of 2017, Bangkok was the second-cheapest city in the world for a five-star hotel room, at $147.

 Now, that degree of comfort is still pricey, but it’s a good 20% less (give or take) than I see for similar rooms in Makati, BGC, or the City of Manila waterfront.